23 Incredible Things to Do in Colmar, France (from a Local)

 Today, locals have done away with this tradition, and, instead, try to have a color different from their neighbors.

-Flammekueche is a regional specialty that is like pizza.
 This local delicacy consists of a thin crust topped with crème fraîche, lardons, onions, and local cheese.
 And, while the ingredients are simple, it’s an explosion of flavor in your mouth.
-Pair it with a glass of Pinot Gris and you’ll be in heaven.

-8. Visit La Maison des Têtes
+10. Check Out La Maison des Têtes

 House of Heads

 La Maison des Têtes or The House of Heads sounds like a horror museum, but it’s, actually, a work of art.
-Small human heads, made of stone, adorn the outside of the building, while windows of different sizes are haphazardly placed between the heads.
-To say it’s eccentric would be an understatement.

 Originally, it was nothing more than a mansion for Anton Burger, a wealthy merchant in the early 1600s.
 Today, this masterpiece has been turned into a five-star luxury hotel.
-If you can afford a night here, it will surely be spectacular, or you can admire it from the street for free.

 Address: 19 Rue des Têtes

-Discover, taste, and create at Colmar’s very own Chocolate Museum, Choco Story Colmar.
+Discover, taste, and create at Colmar’s very own chocolate museum, Choco Story Colmar.

 Address: 12 Place de la Cathédrale

-10. Admire the Pfister House
+12. Admire the Pfister House

 Pfister House

-The Pfister House was the home of Ludwig Scherer, a financial guru from the mid-16th century.
 At first glance, it appears to be a medieval-style home, but it, actually, was the first example of Renaissance architecture in Colmar.

 Its most notable features include the corner bay windows that hang over the street below and the paintings inscribed on the wood panels.
-Unfortunately, you can’t tour the inside of the house, but don’t let this deter you from stopping by.
-It’s a work of art!

 Address: 15 Place de la Cathédrale

-11. Tour the Musée d’Unterlinden
+13. Tour the Musée d’Unterlinden

 Isenheim Altarpiece by Matthias Grünewald at the Unterlinden Museum in Colmar